-The festival celebrates the written word through author readings and book signings, school visits, meals with authors, and includes workshops and programs for writers of all ages.
-The 2018 festival will feature more than twenty authors at area libraries, schools and other community locations.
-The festival begins annually in mid-October and features programs for up to ten days, with Saturday and weekday evening programs at five area public libraries.
+Each year, the festival celebrates the written word through author readings and book signings, school visits, meals with authors, and includes programs for writers of all ages.
+The 2019 festival will feature more than twenty authors at area libraries, schools, and other community locations.

-The Chippewa Valley Book Festival, which began in 2000 under the sponsorship of the Literary Arts Committee of the Eau Claire Regional Arts Council, has evolved into a dynamic ten day event, offering a variety of programs promoting reading and writing.
+The Chippewa Valley Book Festival, which began in 1999 under the sponsorship of the Literary Arts Committee of the Eau Claire Regional Arts Council, has evolved into a dynamic event, offering a variety of programs promoting reading and writing.

 Since 2000 the festival has hosted over 320 writers.
-Among them have been such nationally known writers as Ayad Akhtar, Charles Baxter, Christina Baker Kline, Nickolas Butler, Matthew Desmond, Hillary Jordan and local writers such as Karen Loeb, John Hildebrand, Michael Perry, and B.J.
+Among them have been such nationally known writers as Ayad Akhtar, Charles Baxter, Christina Baker Kline, Nickolas Butler, Matthew Desmond, Hillary Jordan, Caroline Fraser and local writers such as John Hildebrand, Michael Perry, and B.J.
 Hollars.
-Our annual poetry conversation has included Wisconsin Poet Laureates Karla Huston, Kimberly Blaeser and Max Garland.
+Our annual poetry conversation has included Wisconsin Poet Laureates Karla Huston, Kimberly Blaeser, and Max Garland.

 Nearly 5,000 students and adults attend and participate in festival events, author visits in the schools, and the Young Writers Showcase.
 The positive image and family-friendly activities associated with the festival also benefit libraries, book stores, area businesses, and the local arts scene.